plantformatics/Socrates/README.md

 ```
 docker run -p 8787:8787 -it supermanwasd/rpackage_socrates /bin/bash
 ```
 Open browser and open the webpage(http://localhost:8787).
 The id and password both are rstudio.
-In particular, we base on a public rstudio-sever docker image (https://www.rocker-project.org/) to construct this docker image.
+The image was constructed using rstudio-sever docker image (https://www.rocker-project.org/).

+Thank you to [YunChuan Wang](https://github.com/supermanwasd) for setting up the docker file.

 ---